Few players in tennis are as light on their feet as Novak Djokovic, the reigning world No. 1.

 In 2016, the Flame Series product line was released, promoting the concept of “connection.”
 This means connecting to the world, connecting people, connecting mind with body and connecting past with future.
 The series featured 19 products across six key sports—track & field, tennis, rugby, hockey, volleyball, and wrestling.

 Djokovic and Monfils have raised the profile and popularity of the brand.
-On the women’s side, rising German star Julia Goerges wears the Solution Speed FF.
+On the women’s side, former German star Julia Goerges wore the Solution Speed FF.
 The shoe features a gel-cushioning system in both the front and back and a patented FlyteFoam midsole for extra insulation.

 There’s no disputing that ASICS has put the full weight of their considerable research and development facilities into the manufacturing of high-quality tennis shoes and their investment is paying off.
 Following a company decision to get more involved with tennis, they now have a shoe to suit all types of player.